CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 #### <a id="help"></a>1.
 Getting help: `help`
 Format: `help`

-If you ever get confused while using our app, typing in help will instantly open up a help window, showing you the complete list of commands that you can enter, instantly putting you back on the right path!
+If you ever get confused while using our app, you can type in "help" in the command box and hit <kbd>Enter</kbd>
+It will instantly open up a help window, showing you the complete list of commands that you can enter, instantly putting you back on the right path!

 > <img src="images/command_summary.png" width="800">

+Alternatively, you can use the keyboard shortcut <kbd>Ctrl</kbd> + <kbd>F1</kbd> to open the help window quickly.
 <br><br>

 <!--- @@author A0139579J -->